wmdaniel/wmdaniel.github.io/htb-delivery.md

 Next, logging into the mysql database `mysql -u mmuser -D mattermost -p` and passing it the password above, the attacker is able to dump all hashed passwords for the Mattermost database (__Reference 3__).
 With this information and the note left by the `root` user in the **Mattermost** GUI, we can attack the hash with hashcat to find the password with a wordlist build around `PleaseSubscribe!`.
 This results in the `root:PleaseSubscribe!21` password.

+### Suggested Resolution

+- Remove the usernames and passwords listed in the Mattermost GUI
+- Do not auto-generate a local-domain email when creating a help ticket as a guest
+- Require ssh-key login to the server
+- Remove the plain-text username and password from the config.json file.
+- Restrict hashed password access from the mmuser mysql account.

 #### Reference 1
 ```
 maildeliverer@Delivery:/etc$ cat /etc/passwd